MakiMaki001/Spring2020-Project3-group5/README.md

 **Contribution statement**:

-*Ziqin Zhao:* Worked for feature extraction in python, Created Baseline model, Xgboost, Logistics Regression model, Neural Networks model, and improved all of them by cross-validation and final evaluation.
+*Ziqin Zhao:* Worked for feature extraction in python, Created Baseline model, Xgboost, Logistics Regression model, Neural Networks model, and improved all of them by Gridsearch and Cross-Validation and final evaluation.
 Organized the Main.ipynb submission file and put together the final fitted model for the whole train-set and set test prediction structure in model prediction file.

 Marko Konte:* Created the LDA model, tested different iterations of NN, SVM, XGBoost and tested all models considered using optimized feature sets.
 Also created the presentation and the READ.me files.